-- Support the achievement of complete communities by prioritizing i. development and intensification within Strategic Growth Areas and by balancing residential and non-residential growth so Durham's residents can live, work, shop and access services within their community. - ii.
-Support higher-density forms of development and redevelopment within Strategic Growth Areas. - Support the development and long-term transition of Strategic Growth iii.
-Areas as walkable, transit and pedestrian-oriented communities where active forms of mobility are viable and attractive features in a connected Urban System. - iv.
-Support the evolution of Urban Growth Centres and Regional Centres as more intensive, mixed-use and complete communities that act as focal points for residential intensification, and continue to strengthen as destinations offering commercial, cultural, entrainment, recreational and government functions for the broader surrounding community. - Ensure that developments within Protected Major Transit Station ٧.
-Areas strengthen their role as focal points for high-density, mixed-use destinations characterized by a walkable, transit-oriented, pedestrian friendly public realm, with strong and active transportation connections within convenient walking distance of existing and planned rapid transit stations. - Support innovation and entrepreneurship within Protected Major Transit vi.
-Station Areas. - vii.
-Plan for Rapid Transit Corridors located along Rapid Transit Spines. which are key connections to other Strategic Growth Areas within the region, where development is provided at transit supportive densities and new built form is provided based on transit-oriented development design principles.
+- i.
+Support the achievement of complete communities that prioritizes development within Strategic Growth Areas, and balance residential and non-residential growth so Durham's residents can live, work, shop and access services within their community. - ii.
+Support intensification and higher-density forms of development and redevelopment within Strategic Growth Areas. - iii.
+Support the development and long-term transition of Strategic Growth Areas as walkable, transit and pedestrian-oriented communities where active forms of mobility are viable and attractive features in a connected Urban System. - iv.
+Support the evolution of Urban Growth Centres and Regional Centres as more intensive, mixed-use and complete communities that act as focal points for residential intensification, and continue to strengthen as destinations offering commercial, cultural, entrainment, recreational and government functions for the broader surrounding community.

-- 5.2.1 Designate Urban Growth Centres, Regional Centres, Protected Major Transit Station Areas and Rapid Transit Corridors as Strategic Growth Areas on Map 1. - 5.2.2 Direct intensification and higher density, compact forms of residential, commercial and employment generating uses such as office and major office, major institutional uses and mixed-use development to Strategic Growth Areas.
+- v.
+Ensure that developments within Protected Major Transit Station Areas strengthen their role as focal points for high-density, mixeduse destinations characterized by a walkable, transit-oriented, pedestrian friendly public realm, with strong and active transportation connections within convenient walking distance of existing and planned rapid transit stations. - vi.
+Support development within Major Transit Station Areas that contribute to their role as mixed-use transit-oriented communities where innovation and entrepreneurship is encouraged. - vii.
+Plan for Rapid Transit Corridors as key connections to other Strategic Growth Areas within the Region, where development is provided at transit supportive densities and new built form is provided based on transit-oriented development design principles.

-5.2.3 Plan for the achievement of the following long-term transit supportive density targets within Strategic Growth Areas.
-The targets apply to the entirety of the area within the boundary delineation and when measuring are not netted of undevelopable features and are not applied on the basis of individual parcels:
+- 5.2.1 Designate Urban Growth Centres, Regional Centres, Protected Major Transit Station Areas and Rapid Transit Corridors as Strategic Growth Areas on Map 1. - 5.2.2 Direct intensification and higher density, compact forms of residential, commercial and employment generating uses such as office and major office, major institutional uses and mixed-use development to Strategic Growth Areas. - 5.2.3 Plan for the achievement of the following long-term transit supportive density targets within Strategic Growth Areas.
+The targets apply to the entirety of the area within the boundary delineation and when measuring are not netted of undevelopable features and not applied on the basis of individual parcels: